East Coast Kanata: June 2012

 We returned to our homelands, up in the High Lands of the Cape.
 Our island capitol Louisburg shrouded in the heavy mist, as it did on often overcast day.
 Quiet, isolated, and yet the docks were busy with fisherman and traders.
 My militia, contained five shooters, from five different clans, William Connor, McLaren Clan, the closest clan of the seven, Brandon, Harvey clan, from the western highlands, Troy, Belsher clan, southern highlands, and Taylor, Jacobsen clan, the inlands, Brunswick province.

 When we parked at the local pub, my Nan, (the woman who helped raise me when my parents were busy) rushed out, speaking Gaelic; she uttered something about a ship.
-Then dragged me in, a beautiful young lady was sitting alone, I had never seen her before, I walked over to her, "You come her often miss?"
+Then dragged me in, an attractive young lady, around my age, was sitting alone, after asking around, confirming nobody had seen her before, I walked over to her, "You come her often miss?"

 "No, I arrived today," her accent was different, almost Usian,